cordcutters/markcord/README.md

 # markcord
 Simple, Discord-like regex markdown parser for the web, written in JavaScript

-# IMPORTANT
-This version is not working yet!
-If you want a working library, look at the v1 branch.

 # Supported features
 - Headers (`#` at the start)
 - Quotes (`>` at the start)